LRG-CarbonEngine/supafaust/README.md

 may improve performance on systems with only a single CPU with a single core.

 # Carbon Engine Functionality:
-superfaust GPL Source Code release does not include functionality for integrating with Steam, Nintendo Switch, PlayStation 4 or PlayStation 5.
+Supafaust GPL Source Code release does not include functionality for integrating with Steam, Nintendo Switch, PlayStation 4 or PlayStation 5.
 This includes profiles, achievements, the overlay, or any other proprietary features that are binded by the various platform NDA agreements.